Code-Institute-Submissions/Jonathanrange-Rock-Metal-Quiz_JanResub/README.md

 ### Content
 - The code for the question array was taken from [SitePoint](https://www.sitepoint.com/simple-javascript-quiz/)

-- The code for the function to reveal the correct answer was modified from Code Institute's 'JavaScript Essentials' course.
+- The code for the function to reveal the correct answer was modified from Code Institute's "JavaScript Essentials" course.

 ### Media
 - The background image was taken from [Pixabay](https://pixabay.com/)